augforce/Successor-Agent/README.md

 ## 🛠️ Technical Implementation
 - **LLM:** GPT-4.1-mini
 - **RAG Architecture:** Integrated Azure AI Search with a manual Vector Store for document retrieval.
 - **Prompt Engineering:** Designed a system persona to act as a mentor, citing specific KB documentation for every answer.
-If there is no documentation available for the support question, the agent will search the web for applicable steps/procedures, making sure to remind the requestor that they need to verify the instructions for accuracy and get clearance from their supervisor before implimenting.
+If there is no documentation available for the support question, the agent will search the web for applicable steps/procedures, making sure to remind the requestor that they need to verify the instructions for accuracy and to cross-reference the web instructions with the company policy documenation to ensure best practices.

 ## **Security and Identity:**
 To ensure the "SuccessorAgent" meets corporate security standards, the architecture follows the Principle of Least Privilege (PoLP):